SDSU-Robotics/avc_2018/README.md

 Once you're in whatever branch you want to be in run

-'catkin_make'
+`catkin_make`

 You only have to do this when new files are introduced (unless you need to compile C++ code).
-If you opened a terminal before running 'catkin_make', you'll have to source your workspace manually (new terminals should source it automatically now).
+If you opened a terminal before running `catkin_make`, you'll have to source your workspace manually (new terminals should source it automatically now).

-'source ~/.bashrc'
+`source ~/.bashrc`

 bashrc should have a command to source your workspace in there.
 If that doesn't work, you can do it manually:

-'source ~/catkin_ws/devel/setup.bash'
+`source ~/catkin_ws/devel/setup.bash`